Denk (political party): Ideology and advocacy

-The party advocates for the interests of various minorities within the Netherlands, including those of the Turkish Dutch, Moroccan Dutch, Afro Dutch, and Dutch Muslims.
+The party advocates for the interests of various minorities within the Netherlands, including those of Turkish Dutch, Moroccan Dutch, Afro Dutch, and Dutch Muslim backgrounds.
 On its policy manifesto, Denk describes itself as a social democratic party and calls for a return to the Polder model of Dutch politics.
-It aims to combat social exclusion among minority groups and says that it supports a tolerant, multicultural and pro-immigration society in which minorities have equal rights, describing diversity as a "driving force" of Dutch society.
-Sources have labelled Denk variously as a pro-Islam, a Muslim political party or at times an Islamist party due to some of its statements and positions, although Denk has not identified as such and its current leader van Baarle does not claim to be strongly religious.
-Political scientist Sofie Blombäck has compared Denk to the Swedish Nuance Party as minority interest parties that target immigrants of Muslim backgrounds while others have compared Denk and Dutch party NIDA as part of a recent trend of "Muslim political parties" that have formed in Europe.
+It aims to combat social exclusion and economic inequality among minority groups and says that it supports a tolerant, multicultural and pro-immigration society in which minorities have equal rights, describing diversity as a "driving force" of Dutch society.
+Denk has also highlighted first generation gastarbeider migrants who have not yet reached retirement as a core concern.
+Sources have labelled Denk variously as a pro-Islam party, a Muslim political party or at times an Islamist and Islamic party due to some of its statements and positions, although Denk does not identify itself with these labels during elections and its current leader van Baarle has called himself agnostic.
+Despite this, Denk has maintained contact and collaboration with both Islamic political parties in the Netherlands such as the Islam Democrats and Turkish nationalist organizations.
+Political scientist Sofie Blombäck has compared Denk to the Swedish Nuance Party as minority interest parties that target immigrant voters particularly of Muslim backgrounds while others have compared Denk and Dutch party NIDA as part of a recent trend of "Muslim political parties" that have formed in Europe.

 Manifesto

 The key goals of DENK are "fighting discrimination and creating an inclusive, pluralistic society".
-It takes stances supportive of multiculturalism, but combines it with conservative positions on certain moral issues.
+It takes stances supportive of multiculturalism, but combines this with socially conservative positions on certain moral and legal issues.
 It is also economically left-wing.
-According to political scholars at Leiden University, Denk combines progressive pro-multicultural and immigration positions and holds a centre-left economic orientation but uses more socially conservative rhetoric on matters such as euthanasia, homosexuality, religious consciousness and certain positions on law and order, where it favours stronger punishments for murder and child molestation.
+According to political scholars at Leiden University, Denk combines progressive pro-multicultural and immigration positions and holds a centre-left economic orientation but uses more socially conservative rhetoric on areas such as euthanasia, homosexuality, matters of religious conscience and certain positions on law and order, where it favours stronger punishments for murder and child molestation.
+Political scientist Thomas Buser classified Denk to be economically to the left of PvdA while being almost as socially conservative as the Christian Union.

 The movement drew up a political manifesto in February 2015, from which the political party Denk emerged in November 2016.

 The Denk programme argues for the following five points: